OOPMan/jquery-plugincreator/README.rst

 When a plugin is instantiated the contents of *members* around bound to the plugin instance using a mechanism that provides the function with access to the plugin instance via the **this** keyword.

-Additionally, this mechanism also ensures that when the function is called it receives an additional trailing parameter, referred to as **_super** in this documentation, that provides access to the function this function overrides.
-In the event that the function overrides nothing, **_super** is safe to call as it results in a no-op.
+Additionally, this mechanism also ensures that if the final parameter of a function is named **_super** then when the function is called the value for **_super** will be automatically populated with a reference to the function overriden by the called function, if such a overriden function exists.
+If not, then **_super** will be populated with a no-op and is thus safe to call anyway.

 Also note that jQuery PluginCreator provides five base functions for new plugins.
 These functions are: